Conscription in North Korea

 Conscription in North Korea occurs despite ambiguity concerning its legal status.
 Men are universally conscripted while women undergo selective conscription.
 Conscription takes place at age 17 and service ends at 30.
 Children of the political elites are exempt from conscription, as are people with bad songbun (ascribed social status in North Korea).
 Recruitment is done on the basis of annual targets drawn up by the Central Military Commission of the Workers' Party of Korea and implemented locally by schools.
 Conscription first began before the Korean War.
-Initially, under the rule of Kim Il-sung, forced conscription was largely not necessary because the level of voluntary enlistment was high due to financial rewards.
-Under Kim Jong-il and Kim Jong-un these rewards have diminished.

 Background

-North Korea is considered the world's most militarized society.
-As many as one in three North Koreans may be a member of one of the many military organizations at any given time.
+North Korea is considered the world's most militarized society in modern times.
+As many as one in three North Koreans may be a member of one of the many military organizations at any given moment.

 History

 Conscription in North Korea began before the Korean War.
 The draft helped to rapidly grow the size of the Korean People's Army (KPA) before the war broke out in 1950.

-During Kim Il-sung's rule in particular, enlisting in the army could reap considerable financial rewards.
-It was often families themselves that would pressure young people to enlist in the army to secure their well-being, and the government did not need to forcibly conscript people.

 In 1993, conscription was extended from eight to ten years.

-Under the rules of Kim Jong-il and Kim Jong-un, rewards for military service diminished.

 Legal status

 In 1958, North Korea adopted Cabinet Decision number 148 to define service of conscripts as three and a half years in the army and four years in the navy.
-In 1993, service was expanded to ten years on the orders of Kim Jong-il.
+In 1993, service was expanded to ten years on the orders of Kim Jong Il.
 In 1996, conscription was further extended and conscripts will now have to serve until they are aged 30.
-According to some sources, more recently conscription is codified in a law adopted by the 10th Supreme People's Assembly in 2003.
+According to some sources, conscription was codified in a law adopted by the 10th Supreme People's Assembly in 2003.

-In 2003, North Korea reported to the UN Committee on the Rights of the Child that all military enlistment in the country is on a voluntary basis.
+In 2003, North Korea claimed to the UN Committee on the Rights of the Child that all military enlistment in the country is on a voluntary basis.

 Annual target quotas for conscription are set by the Central Military Commission of the Workers' Party of Korea and, before the Constitution was amended in 2016, the National Defence Commission of the Democratic People's Republic of Korea.
 These orders are then implemented by local officials on the provincial, municipal, and county levels.
 The county level delegates the task of levying recruits to local schools.

 Although the legal status of conscription in North Korea is not entirely clear, the country de facto maintains a system of conscription.